djalbat/reaction-with-style/README.md

 }
 ```

-In order to avoid any confusion, you could chose to always use the `retrieveClassName()` function regardless of whether any particular component is being extended or not, and this would do no harm at all bar the very slight overhead.
+In order to avoid any confusion, you could choose to always use the `retrieveClassName()` function regardless of whether any particular component is being extended or not, and this would do no harm at all bar the very slight overhead.

 ## What CSS is supported?